fomar123/Kubernetes/README.md

 - Deployed an Nginx Pod and Service in the EKS cluster using a nginx-config.yaml file.

-#    Project - Create Pipeline and deploy to Linode Kubernetes cluster:
+# Project: Create Pipeline and Deploy to Linode Kubernetes Cluster:

-#####      Created LKE cluster and Download kubeconfig.yaml from linode and set it as an environmental variable:
+##### LKE Cluster Setup:
+- Created a Linode Kubernetes Engine (LKE) cluster
+- Downloaded the kubeconfig.yaml file provided by Linode
+- Set the KUBECONFIG environment variable to the kubeconfig.yaml file path:

              export KUBECONFIG=~/Downloads/LKS-kubeconfig.yaml

+##### Jenkins Credential Setup:
-#####        Created Jenkins Credential with kubeconfig file
+- Created a Jenkins Credential to securely store the kubeconfig file

+##### Jenkins Configuration:
-##### Installed Kubernetes CLI Plugin on Jenkins
+-Installed the Kubernetes CLI Plugin on Jenkins for Kubernetes integration

+##### Jenkinsfile Creation:
-##### Created Jenkinsfile that deploys to LKE cluster
+- Developed a Jenkinsfile that defines the deployment steps to the LKE cluster

-# Project - Complete CI/CD Pipeline with DockerHub:
+ # Project: Complete CI/CD Pipeline with DockerHub:

+##### App Deployment Setup:
-#####  Created Deployment and Service for App deployment
+- Created a Deployment and Service for deploying your application.

+##### Jenkinsfile Update - Environment Variables:
-#####  Adjust Jenkinsfile to set environment variables with envsubs
+- Adjusted the Jenkinsfile to set environment variables using 'envsubs'

+##### Tool Installation in Jenkins Container:
-##### Installed “gettext-base” tool inside Jenkins Container on DigitalOcean Server in CLI:
+- Installed the gettext-base tool inside the Jenkins container running on a DigitalOcean server through CLI:

-       First go to root user :
+         Accessed the Jenkins container as root user:

-             docker exec -it -u 0 <container name> bash Install gettext-base:
+                    docker exec -it -u 0 <container name> bash

+- Installed gettext-base tool:

           apt-get install gettext-base
+          DockerHub Secret Configuration:

-##### Created Secret for DockerHub Registry in EKS cluster (connect to EKS cluster if not already) and reference it in the  Deployment file:
+##### Connected to your EKS cluster (if not already connected)
+- Created a Kubernetes Secret for DockerHub Registry:

            kubectl create secret docker-registry my-registry-key \
            --docker-server=docker.io \
            --docker-username=fomar123 \
-        --docker-password=<your docker passoword>
+           --docker-password=<your docker password>

-#####  Executed Jenkins Pipeline
+- Referenced the created secret in your Deployment file to securely access DockerHub.

 #  Project - Complete CI/CD Pipeline with AWS ECR